Log in to Gingerbread

 Your housing rights when you separate

-When partners who live together separate, sorting out new living arrangements can be a real challenge.
-You may be worried about affording the new arrangements or that you’ll have nowhere to go.
-And you’ll no doubt want as smooth a transition as possible for you and your children.
+When partners who live together separate, figuring out new living arrangements can be a difficult and stressful process.
+You might be concerned about the cost of these new arrangements or worried about not having anywhere to go.
+Of course, you’ll also want the transition to be as smooth as possible for both you and your children.

-Your housing rights will depend on whether you’re unmarried or married/in a civil partnership, and whether you rent or own.
-This page gives you some high level guidance about your rights.
-Unless you need to leave quickly because things feel unsafe, it’s important to get good advice before you make any major decisions.
+Your housing rights will depend on whether you are unmarried or married/in a civil partnership, as well as whether you rent or own your home.
+This page provides some basic guidance on your rights.
+Unless you need to leave urgently due to safety concerns, it’s important to seek advice before making any major decisions.

 Check your rights